Živa Dvoršak

 Živa Dvoršak (born 9 July 1991) is a Slovenian sports shooter.
 She competed in the Women's 10 metre air rifle and women's 50 metre rifle three positions events at the 2012 and 2016 Summer Olympics.
 She won a bronze at the 2013 European 10 metre events Championships in the 10 metre air rifle.

-She studied at the University of Ljubljana from 2010 to 2013, and later studied at West Virginia University, studying mathematics.
+She studied at the University of Ljubljana from 2010 to 2013, and later studied mathematics at West Virginia University.